 Application deadlines: MU opens its yearly applications between the period of October 15th until January 15th of each year.
 This also serves as the same deadline for MU scholarships, which only take the form of tuition fee waivers.
+Additionally, MU Scholarships are exclusively awarded to the candidates who select double degree tracks.
 For self-financed students, the deadline for application submission is extended until April 15th.

 How to apply

 The application process for the TU Darmstadt requires that all students register and complete an application form online.

 For international candidates: the online application is accessible through the following link.
 Additionally, please ensure you fill out the additional questions form.
 It must be attached to the hard and soft copies of your application.

 For candidates holding German degrees: the online application is accessible through the following link.
 Please select the programme “International Cooperation in Urban Development (Master).”
 All candidates holding a German degree should also fill out the additional questions form.